lackhand/princess/tools/tier.md

 That's a difference of 6!
 A big number!
 Very difficult to overcome!

 But perhaps soft cheese is merely Hardness -1.
-That's a difference of 1 level, a small number, it's plausible but difficult.
+That's a difference of 1 level, a small number, it's... plausible but difficult.
-Still difficult, but probably doable.

 We can use this same procedure to answer harder questions too:
 * Can a cat sneak past a security system?